 Are There Any Limitations of Shared Hosting?

 Although shared hosting offers many benefits, there are a few limitations and drawbacks that every web developer and website owner should be aware of.

 These will help make the best choice between Shared Hosting vs. Cloud Hosting.
-Here are some of the main drawbacks of shared hosting:
+Here are some of the main disadvantages of shared hosting:

 One of the most significant limitations of shared hosting is its limited resources.

-The server’s resources, including disk space, bandwidth, and CPU usage, are shared among multiple websites hosted on the same server.
+The server’s resources, including storage space, bandwidth, and CPU usage, are shared among numerous websites hosted on the shared server.
 This can lead to slower website speed or temporary suspension of the website during high-traffic situations.

-To avoid this, it’s crucial to choose a shared hosting provider that offers flexible resource allocation options or to upgrade to a VPS or dedicated server when necessary.
+To avoid this, it’s crucial to choose a shared hosting provider that offers flexible resource allocation options or to upgrade to a VPS hosting (virtual private server) or dedicated server hosting when necessary.

 Another possible drawback of shared hosting is security risks.
-As multiple websites share the same server, vulnerabilities in one website can potentially affect others as well.
+As many websites share the same physical server, vulnerabilities in one website can potentially affect others as well.

 This can expose your website to security threats like hacking, phishing, and malware attacks.